amiralimollaei/pixi-bot/README.md

   -h, --help            show this help message and exit --platform, -p {discord,telegram}
                         Platform to run the bot on.
+  --pixi-directory, -pd {discord,telegram}
-  --log-level, -l {debug,info,warning,error,critical}
+                        The root directory for configuration files, addons, userdata, assets and cache, defaults to "~/.pixi/" --log-level, -l {debug,info,warning,error,critical}
                         Set the logging level.
   --api-url, -a API_URL